A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 - Tang: The tang is the part of the blade that extends into the handle.
 Cheap machetes will have thin tangs which are glued into the handle.
 The best machetes have full tangs attached with bolts and are much sturdier.

 - Blade Material: Natives will make their own machetes out of scrap metal.
-When buying a machete though, you’ll want to look for a high-quality, strong steel or carbon-steel.
+When buying a machete, you’ll want to look for high-quality, strong steel or carbon steel.

 - Length: In general, machete blades are very long.
-Some are longer than others, which make them more efficient at clearing bush and effective as weapons – but are much heavier to carry.
+Some are longer than others, making them more efficient at clearing bush and effective as weapons – but are much heavier to carry.

-- Handle Material: While wood handles are often considered best, this is really a matter of personal preference.
-I personally like rubberized handles for their non-slip grip but they wear out quickly.
+- Handle Material: While wood handles are often considered best, this is a personal preference.
+I like rubberized handles for their non-slip grip, but they wear out quickly.

 - Extras: Depending on your needs, you might want a machete with a saw-back or gut hook.